Want to join SpiderForest?

 SF greatly appreciates any donations to help with network upkeep, but it is NOT REQUIRED.

 SpiderForest is an exclusive collective.
 This means that if you apply here, you are not a member of another collective.
 There is some leeway in the definition of a comic collective these days.
 We define it as “a network of like-minded, inter-dependent sites with a shared audience that have a community dedicated to members’ growth (personally and professionally) in comics.”
 This definition does not include places that are a tool to increase site visitors only, such as genre-based link exchanges.
 If you’re not sure, feel free to email us at firstname.lastname@example.org and we’ll do our best to clarify.
-If you are currently a member of another collective AND you wish you apply here, we ask that you exit from your collective before applying.
+If you are currently a member of another collective AND you wish to apply here, we ask that you exit from your collective before applying.

 - If accepted as a member, you are definitely allowed to maintain a mirror site, however we ask that your SF site be your main site and that it be at LEAST an update ahead of any mirror sites you may have.